 The right choice between build vs. buy, or between a SaaS and a premise-based solution, depends on the needs and capabilities of each individual business.

 Answering a handful of questions can help a mid-market merchant decide which approach is best for their business:

 - Does my company have unique, differentiating needs that are not supported by off-the-shelf OMS solutions?
 Can they be supported with customization?

-- Is software development a core differentiator for our commerce business?
+- Is software development a core differentiator for our business?
 Is it an area in which we can afford to focus?

 SaaS vs Premise-Based